 Creation vs. evolution - What does the Bible say?A thorough comparison of the scientific and technical debate between creationists and evolutionists is beyond the scope of this website.
-For a comprehensive examination, we recommend Answers in Genesis and the Institute for Creation Research.
 The purpose of this article is to examine the argument behind the arguments.
 Why is creation vs. evolution an issue?
 How did the argument come to be in the first place?
 And what are the eternal ramifications?

 One of the great ironies about the creation vs. evolution debate is that, at the core, the adherents use the same methodology, but one side won't admit it.
 Evolutionists claim to use the scientific method.
 The scientific method involves background research, constructing a hypothesis (an educated guess), testing, and analyzing results to determine if the hypothesis was true.
 It is obvious to anyone willing to step back and review the situation that the scientific method is not applicable to circumstances that are neither observable nor testable.
 This certainly includes the development of the world and the life on it.
 Radiological testing has been shown to be inaccurate, fossils can only indicate where a creature died, and the only testimony of the ancient past is in cultural and religious stories.
 The physical evidence is spectacularly inconclusive.
 In order to make sense of it, a presupposition must be in place.
 In the case of the creation vs. evolution debate, that presupposition is: was there a Creator, or not?

 In the 18th and 19th centuries, however, a worldview developed that inflated the worth of mankind.
 Humanism influenced the culture positively in that it valued each individual, but it also caused horrible damage when it sought to replace reliance on God's Word with human intellect and logic.
 This was not a new phenomenon.
-Paul said of all the godless and wicked people, "They exchanged the truth about God for a lie, and worshiped and served created things rather than the Creator—who is forever praised.
+Paul said of all the godless and wicked people, "they exchanged the truth about God for a lie and worshiped and served the creature rather than the Creator, who is blessed forever!
 Amen" (Romans 1:25).
 What was peculiarly unique was the ability of this new rise of humanism to set the stage for a worldview completely without God.
 Not that He could be ignored, but that He didn't exist.

 It was into this culture, primed for atheism, that Darwin's evolution developed.
 And save for a handful of deistic evolutionists, there it has remained.
 Humanism taught that mankind is responsible for building a just society and an ethical culture.
 In evolution, it climaxed in the belief that, unwittingly, mankind developed its own existence.
 If mankind does not need a creator to develop morality and truth, then there is no need for a deity in present human affairs.
 Humans are free to live as they may.
 But mankind is only completely free from God and religion if there truly is no God at all.
 Evolution provides a means of completely ignoring our dependence on God by allowing for the possibility that He does not exist at all.